gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent If the initial interaction test suggests the interaction is important, then no further refinement should be considered and that model should be explored (this was the same protocol suggested in the 2-WAY ANOVA situation, the other place where we considered interactions).
+\index{interaction model}
 If the interaction is not deemed important based on the test, then the model should be re-fit using both variables in an additive model.
+\index{additive model}
 In that additive model, both variables can be assessed conditional on the other one.
 If both have small p-values, then that is the final model and should be explored further.
 If either the categorical or quantitative variable have large p-values, then they can be dropped from the